IMF's Lagarde says no need to panic on Ukraine aid request

 U.S. lawmakers on Friday said they were working on legislation to authorize financial assistance.
 They said Congress needed to support Ukraine's democracy and independence and encourage it to strengthen ties to the West, rather than to President Vladimir Putin's Russia.

-The IMF wants all countries to work together, and thinks Russia is interested in stabilizing its western neighbour, given the close economic and trade ties between the two countries, Germany's Steinmeier said.
+The IMF wants all countries to work together, and thinks Russia is interested in stabilizing its western neighbor, given the close economic and trade ties between the two countries, Germany's Steinmeier said.

 "Right now I can't tell how far Russia has already decided on their readiness to participate in supporting Ukraine," he added.
 Steinmeier said on Thursday the EU would consider giving Ukraine about $1 billion.